 We hosted a second Special Course with Sensei Frank Brennan (8th Dan) and were joined form our friends from Italy who had made the journey specially to train with him.

 Alexander Lockett visited Oakland Infant School to talk about Karate as part of their studies on the letter ‘K’.

 Mia Hillsden and Jack Somers represent KUGB England at the ESKA European Championships.
 Jack won a silver medal as part of the Male Team Kata.

 Sensei Richard was honoured at the Pride of Essex Awards and “Highly commended".

-The Club gained three more Black Belts in 2017 when, left to right, Lucy Davy, Lauren Jenkins and Nick Nelson passed their Shodan at the KUGB B&B course in Egham, Surrey.
+The Club gained three more Black Belts when, left to right, Lucy Davy, Lauren Jenkins and Nick Nelson passed their Shodan at the KUGB B&B course in Egham, Surrey.

 At the Active Essex Awards Mia Hillsden won the Young Sports Personality of the Year and Sensei Richard was an Ambassador of the Year.

 The annual Christmas Party was held where there was lots of fun, games, food and of course our 'Chelmsford's Got Talent' show.